CSU WRITING PROJECT

 • Free books and materials

-• The option to purchase 3 CSU graduate credits for less than $250 total -- -- To quote a teacher who was recently involved in a CSUWP program, "this is affordable credit for valuable work."
+• The option to purchase 3 CSU graduate credits for less than $250 total -- -- To quote a teacher who was recently involved in a CSUWP program, "This is affordable credit for valuable work."

 At the conclusion of the institute, you will also earn the official title of CSU Writing Project Fellow.

-Have any questions about these programs?
+Have any questions about CSUWP programs?

 Contact CSUWP Director Cindy O'Donnell-Allen at